 Health and Insurance

 Japan has excellent healthcare, but medical costs can be high for uninsured foreigners.
+Japanese hospitals may require upfront payment and do not accept U.S. health insurance or Medicare.
+Hospitalization can run $1,000–3,000 per day, and medical evacuation to North America can exceed $100,000.
 Purchase travel insurance before your trip—it's essential for any international travel and provides peace of mind.
+A twisted ankle on Fushimi Inari's steps is a cheap lesson in why a policy matters.

 Pharmacies stock common medications, though formulations may differ from home.
 Bring any prescription medications you need, along with copies of prescriptions.